saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

 # Working Groups

-Working Group is a small group of individuals who come together with a common goal and work towards achieving the goal within a predetermined amount of time.
+A Working Group is a small group of individuals who come together with a common goal and work towards achieving that goal within a predetermined amount of time.
 It’s an opportunity for Salt community to lead Salt projects and be part of the process in its entirety.

 ## Eligibility to participate